-If you are looking for a comb with a handmade construction, take a look at this classic design utilizing modern materials.
+If you are looking for a comb with a handmade construction, take a look at this classic Kent beard comb design utilizing modern materials.

-You will read in many articles on beard care – including this one – to avoid using plastic combs on your beard.
+You will read in many articles on beard care – including this one – to avoid using plastic combs on your facial hair.